 March 7: STORYTELLING & SCREENWRITING

 Film begins and ends with the story.
 Yet for many filmmakers, crafting a succinct tale is often the most difficult part of the process.
-During this session, filmmakers will learn techniques from local storytellers.
-Then, participants interact with area improv comedy performers to learn how on-the-fly changes can strengthen the final concept.
+During this session, filmmakers will learn techniques from local storytellers, then interact with area improv comedy performers to learn how on-the-fly changes can strengthen the final concept.

-In the second half of the day, participants will work hear tips and techniques from local writers on how to translate their story into a fully-realized screenplay.
+In the second half of the day, participants will hear tips and techniques from local screenwriters and work with sample scripts to learn how to translate a story into a fully-realized screenplay.

 March 14: PRODUCTION (Camera, Lighting & Producing)

 Producing is much more than tracking expenses.
-Learn from professional producers with local and national credits about what they really do to make find money, make their investors happy, negotiate spaces and equipment, work with the unions — and keep the director true to his/her vision.
+Learn from professional producers with feature film, television, and commercial credits about what they really do to bring a story to life.
+From finding money, negotiating spaces and equipment, working with crew and talent, managing a film set — and keep the director true to his/her vision.

 March 28: DISTRIBUTION AND MARKETiNG